levipereira/deepstream-yolov9/README.md

 ## Segmentation
 deepstream-app -c deepstream_yolov9_mask.txt
 ```
->**The first run may take up to 15 minutes due to the building Engine File with FP16 precision.**<br>
+>**The first run may take up to 15 minutes due to the building Engine File with FP16 precision.**

 During this process, it may seem like it's stuck on the following line.
-Please be patient and wait for it to complete.
 ```
 WARNING: [TRT]: onnx2trt_utils.cpp:374: Your ONNX model has been generated with INT64 weights, while TensorRT does not natively support INT64.
 Attempting to cast down to INT32.
 ```
+Please be patient and wait for it to complete.

 # Optional